sairpa/sairpa/README.md

 - 😄 Pronouns: ...
     he/him/your honour 🤣
 - ⚡ Fun fact: ...
-    Microsoft Windows 10 is better than macOS 😇
+  Windows 10 is better than macOS 😇